Here’s a story of a man named Murphy who used his wife’s kitchen cake mixer to make something other than a cake …

 The Rubber Tree (Hevea Brasiliensis)

-Latex mattresses are constructed from the milk or sap from a rubber tree.
+The latex mattress is constructed from the milk or sap from a rubber tree.
 This rubber tree is known as Hevea brasiliensis.
 This tree has a major economic significance because its milky latex is the primary source of many things made out of natural rubber (gloves, catheters, balloons, condoms, hoses, belts, and swim caps), not just latex mattresses.

 Where the Rubber Tree is Found